SWIFTSIM/SWIFT/doc/RTD/source/RadiativeTransfer/GEAR_RT.rst

        use_const_emission_rates: 1
        star_emission_rates_LSol: [1., 1., 1., 1.]         # stellar emission rates for each photon
                                                           # frequency bin in units of solar luminosity
+       f_reduce_c: 1e-3                                   # reduce the speed of light by this factor

 The ``photon_groups`` need to be ``N - 1`` frequency edges (floats) to separate